openSUSE/news-o-o/_posts/2011-02-27-opensuse-weekly-news-issue-164-is-out.markdown

-Now for real¦ what does the GNOME2 Indicator pattern offers?
+Now for realâ€¦ what does the GNOME2 Indicator pattern offers?